robbyseguin/Snow-Flake-Generator/README.md

 - What was your motivation = How many snowflakes can i produce!
 - Why did you build this project?
+- Change my code so it works as a template as well
-  Understanding the proper way of using the pooling system Using Unique Pointers to prevent unnecessary new and deletes Created a Snowflakepool class to manage everything.
+- Understanding the proper way of using the pooling system
+- Using Unique Pointers to prevent unnecessary new and deletes
+- Created a Snowflakepool class to manage everything.
-  Profile performances
+- Profile performances

 - What problem does it solve?
 - ![image](https://github.com/robbyseguin/Snow-Flake-Generator/assets/100798593/f911c300-b8fb-40bb-a7a2-d2c422d260ef)